 Rust converter is a chemical product that reacts with iron oxide (rust) and converts it into a stable, paintable surface — typically a black primer-like coating.
 It is applied by brush, roller, or spray directly onto the rusty surface.

 Rust converter is a legitimate tool for certain situations: treating surface rust on undercarriage components, frame rails, and other areas where cosmetic appearance does not matter.
-It is inexpensive ($10 to $30 for a bottle) and stops oxidation from progressing.
+It is inexpensive and stops oxidation from progressing.
 Shops use it as a surface treatment before priming and painting, and it is part of many undercoating and rust-proofing treatments.

 However, rust converter is not a substitute for proper repair on body panels.
 It does not remove rust — it converts it in place.
 On visible body panels, this leaves a rough, uneven surface underneath the paint that will not match the rest of the vehicle.
 And it does not restore metal that has been lost to corrosion.
 Think of rust converter as a tool for prevention and stabilization, not a fix for rust that has already caused significant damage.